miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/seeding-your-database.md

   <p>View the full <a href="../factories#using-fakerjs">faker guide</a>.</p>
 </aside>

-Mirage also includes the Faker.js library, which pairs nicely with your factories to make your mock data more realistic:
+Mirage also includes the Faker.js library, which pairs nicely with your factories to make your data more realistic:

 ```js
 // mirage/factories/author.js